workingDog/testtaxii/readme.md

 #### A simple test of the [taxii2Lib](https://github.com/workingDog/Taxii2LibScala) Scala library.

-Connects to the [freetaxii](https://github.com/freetaxii/freetaxii-server) TAXII-2 server and ask for STIX objects from a collection.
+Connects to the "https://limo.anomali.com/api/v1/taxii2" TAXII-2 server and ask for the STIX objects from a collection.
 The STIX objects are received in a bundle, they are then extracted and written to file.